gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 * `pip install -r requirements.txt`
 * `pip install -e .`

+Note, that
+* the current version relies on the deconvolution operator as implemented in the [VolumetricReconstruction](https://cmiclab.cs.ucl.ac.uk/mebner/VolumetricReconstruction) toolkit.
+It therefore relies on the ITK version as described there which needs to be installed separately.
-Note, that we suggest using the matplotlib version 1.4.3 as more recent versions (we tried matplotlib >= 2.0.0) may slow down the visualization performance of the semi-automatic slice extraction tool substantially.
+* we suggest using the matplotlib version 1.4.3 as more recent versions (we tried matplotlib >= 2.0.0) may slow down the visualization performance of the semi-automatic slice extraction tool substantially.

 ## Example usage